TETRA326/Wireless-Phone-Connect-for-Linux/README.md

 The script searches all devices on the network for your MAC address.
 Most Android phones automatically randomize your MAC address.
 This obviously causes issues.

-[Here are instructions on how to set your home Wi-Fi to your static MAC address](https://google.com/search?q=temp) (*Note that this was done on Samsung.
+[Here are instructions on how to set your home Wi-Fi to your static MAC address](https://google.com/search?q=temp)

+(*Note that this was done on Samsung.
 Instructions should be similar for most other Androids.
 If not, Google it.*)

+### 4. Turn on USB and Wireless Debugging
+Go to your phone settings.

+Go to `About Phone`.

+Navigate to `Build Number`.
+(Can usually be found under Software Information)

+Tap on `Build Number` 7 times to enable Developer Options.